basarat/typescript-book/docs/types/generics.md

 ```ts
 declare function foo<T>(arg: T): void;
 ```
-Here the generic `T` is completely useless as it is only used in an *single* argument position.
+Here the generic `T` is completely useless as it is only used in a *single* argument position.
 It might as well be:

 ```ts
 declare function foo(arg: any): void;